 Protect from frost.
 Can't it just stay warm for a minute?
 If frost is predicted, cover your seedlings.

-of Illinois Extension).
-Trellises will also create shade, and Cornell recommends installing them on the northern end of your bed.
+Keep tall vegetables and trellises from shading shorter plants by locating them on the northern end of your bed, Cornell recommends.
 Position tall plants "just south of the trellis."

 spacing plants, follow seed and plant labels.
 With a raised garden bed, you don't need to make room for a path, so

 you can space rows closer together.
 But no cramming!
 Air needs to circulate around plants.
 This helps prevent diseases